mnazirov/UserGenerator/README.md

 ## Description
-Application for random generation of name, surname, patronymic, contact and other data..
+Application for random generation of name, surname, patronymic, contact and other data.
 - API connected [randomuser.me/api/](https://randomuser.me/api/)
 - The MVP architecture was used